 - System (S) is a set of co-located BS (typically, six) each with a sectorized antenna, mounted atop a tower with elevation of around 40 meters, providing coverage to a cell of radius around 15-20 Km.
-All the transmissions in a System are coordinated by a single scheduler. - Base Station (BS) of a system 'S' is radio transceiver having the electronics for WiFi (IEEE 802.11b) physical layer.
+All the transmissions in a System are coordinated by a single scheduler. - Base Station (BS) of a system 'S' is a radio transceiver having the electronics for WiFi (IEEE 802.11b) physical layer.
 A WiFiRe BS uses a sectorized antenna, with a triangular coverage area; the exact shape of the coverage area depends on the design of the antenna and transmission power.
 The impact of sectorization is discussed in section 2.5. - Subscriber Terminal (ST) is the user premise network equipment.
 An ST has a directional antenna, and it is pointed towards a System 'S'.
 The system S is determined at the time of deployment and fixed thereafter.
-Appropriate initialization, ranging and registration are required to ensure that a ST can communicate with one and only one BS of system S. This is discussed in section 2.6. - User Equipment (UE) is a user devices that connect to ST. UE(s) are source and sink of user data.
+In most cases, S becomes the tower for which the ST the receiving the transmission with highest signal quality level.
+Appropriate initialization, ranging and registration are required to ensure that a ST can communicate with one and only one BS of system S. This is discussed in section 2.6. - User Equipment (UE) is a user device that connect to ST. UE(s) are source and sink of user data.
 WiFiRe does not specify the nature of the network media between ST and UE.
 They may be wired or wireless links.
-The service interfaces at ST provide a list services to UE(s).
+The service interfaces at ST provide a list of services to UE(s).
 This is discussed in section 2.7.

-The BS is connected to the external world (Internet) through the fiber PoP, while the ST is connected to voice and data terminals, through a local area network.
+The S is connected to the external world (Internet) through the fiber PoP, while the ST is connected to voice and data terminals, through a local area network.